MohammedBakr44/auto-git/README.md

 Start with `echo $PATH` to get folders in your $PATH each one separated by `:` .
 You should see something like `usr/bin` or `usr/local/bin` in the output.
 In my case I found `usr/local/bin`.

 Then you have to run the following command `sudo cp ag usr/local/bin` (it may ask for your password) to copy the file ag to `usr/local/bin`.
-You have to be super user because you're doing a copy to one of the system folders, if you don't like to do that; just use the first method to run it locally(or check the files it's up there).
+You have to be super user because you're copying a file into one of system folders, if you don't like to do that; just use the first method to run it locally(or check the files it's up there).
 After that you can run `ag` from any directory and it will be working fine.

 # Usage